Australian Cattle Dog

 Are Australian Cattle Dogs good with children?

-They can be excellent with children if raised with them, but their herding instinct may cause them to nip at heels, so supervision is always recommended.
+They can be, but their herding instinct may cause them to nip at heels, so supervision is essential.

 Are they suitable for apartment living?